mattdesl/verlet-point/README.md

 - `position` the position vector, defaults to zero.
 - `previous` the previous vector, useful for creating forces.
 If not specified, this will default to `position` value.
 - `acceleration` the acceleration vector of the point, defaults to zero
 - `mass` the mass of this point, defaults to 1.0.
-A mass of zero is considered "unmovable"
+A mass of zero is considered "unmovable."
+- `radius` the radius of this point, only useful for collision testing.
+Defaults to zero.

 #### `p.place(pos)`